What’s inside:

 - Back-end workflows: billing, claims submission, denials, payment posting, patient collections

 AI revenue cycle management addresses these challenges by automating repetitive work, improving documentation accuracy, and generating real-time financial insights.
-And throughout the revenue cycle, accurate supply and charge capture data plays a critical role in supporting clean claims and preventing revenue leakage.
+Throughout the revenue cycle, accurate supply and charge capture data play a critical role in supporting clean claims and preventing revenue leakage.

 Which AI Trends Are Transforming Hospital Revenue Cycles?